yourappsgeek/Recommer-System/README.md

 •	Data Split

 2. It uses KNN algorithim to find recommended items to be shown for testing item.
-For that, it uses item category to shortlist 15 similar items which then shortened to 5 using items rating.
+For that, it uses item category to shortlist 15 similar items which then shortened to 5 using item's rating.

 ## DatSets used

-Movies data from the folling [link](https://grouplens.org/datasets/movielens/latest/).
+Movies data from this [link](https://grouplens.org/datasets/movielens/latest/).

 Books data from [Kaggle](https://www.kaggle.com/meetnaren/goodreads-best-books/version/3#)